 Paying electricity cost to your electricity provider directly

-When you rent your apartment, you will have to pay your hot water and heating costs to your landlord.
+When you rent your apartment in Germany, you will have to pay your hot water and heating costs to your landlord.
 They are part of the warm rent.
 The more hot water and heating you use, the more expensive your warm rent will be.

 In most cases, electricity cost is separated from the warm rent.
 It means that you have to sign up with an electricity provider yourself.
 You have to pay your electricity cost directly to the electricity provider.
 Not to your landlord.
 If you plan to rent for a longer period, it makes sense to search for the cheapest electricity provider.